The Most Famous Sports Betting Losses in History

 Sports betting is full of emotion: There’s the thrill of anticipation when placing a bet, and the excitement when you win.
 But there are two sides to every coin, and sports betting is as much about losing as it is about winning.

 The flip side of the all the fun stuff is the sickening disappointment when your bet falls flat.
 Imagine that feeling when you’ve staked a few million!
 We’re taking a look at some of the most shocking losses in sports betting history.
 Read it and weep (and just be thankful it wasn’t you)!

 Vegas Dave’s ‘Cupcake’ Loss

 First up is David Oancea, better known as Vegas Dave.
-This prominent sports bettor is renowned for boasting on his Instagram account about the big bets – and even bigger wins – on long-shot bets.
+This prominent sports bettor is renowned for boasting on his Instagram account about his big bets and even bigger wins on long-shot bets.

 However, he had to eat humble pie in 2016, when he bet $1 million on female MMA champion, Miesha ‘Cupcake’ Tate at the UFC 200.
 Tate faced Amanda Nunes in a battle to retain her bantamweight belt.
 Within three minutes and 16 seconds of the first round, Tate was overpowered by a rear-naked choke, losing the title to Nunes (and losing Vegas Dave a million bucks).

 Oancea seemed to take it in his stride though, and posted that he was more concerned about Tate’s broken nose than he was about the money.
 Not sure we would be so calm about losing a cool million, but when you have it to bet, you certainly have it to lose.

 Michael Jordan Plays an Expensive Hole

 The NBA legend is a notorious gambler.
 In fact, Jordan’s early retirement is said to have been a secret suspension due to his gambling antics.